 We haven’t reached a point that AI systems can predict, prevent, detect, and respond to cyber attacks with 100% accuracy.
 That may come in time.
 But for now, you’ll find more success applying AI to threat intelligence so you can stay ahead of constantly evolving attacks.
 With human analysts making changes to AI algorithms and applying their expertise to prioritize risks, you’ll be able to take a more proactive approach to cyber security overall.

 But not all teams have the resources to build out sophisticated threat intelligence practices—with or without AI.
 This is where managed threat intelligence can help.
-Working with the right partner will ensure you can actively monitor multiple threat sources across the clear, dark, and deep web to gain visibility of targeted threats to your organization’s specific assets, data, and people.
+Working with the right managed security service p provider partner (MSSP) will ensure you can actively monitor multiple threat sources across the clear, dark, and deep web to gain visibility of targeted threats to your organization’s specific assets, data, and people.
 A managed threat intelligence provider can use AI algorithms to rapidly analyze adversary trends, social engineering attacks, IOC sharing sources, and all the alerts generated by your security and monitoring tools.

 Whether you’re just starting to take advantage of AI or you’re in the earliest days of threat intelligence, the best thing you can do is stay ahead of the latest news and technology trends.
 That’s why we built the Cyber Hub for security professionals.

-Check out the Cyber Hub for resources about AI and threat intelligence to get the latest cyber security news delivered to your inbox.
+Check out the Threat Alerts for resources about AI and threat intelligence to get the latest cyber security news delivered to your inbox.